Cost of Capital Meaning

 1) Minimum Rate of Return: Cost of capital indicates the minimum rate of return, which is needed for maintaining the market value of a company’s equity shares.

 2) Consideration of Risk Premium: The risk factor is taken care of during the computation of ‘Cost of Capital’, which is likely to be high if the numbers and degree of risks increase.
 In other words, the Cost of Capital is directly proportional to the number/degree of risks involved.
-The concept would be more clear from the following formula:
+The concept will be clearer with the following formula:

 Where, K = Cost of a required return,